cardinalby/git-get-release-action/README.md

 * `releaseName` Release name.
 Returns most recent found.
 Can be used to find a draft release.
 * `latest` Set `1` or `true` to get the latest non-draft release.

 If no inputs specified, the action will try to get release for the current commit SHA.

+* `searchLimit` Optional, default: `90`.
+If you use `commitSha` or `releaseName` inputs you can also specify how many releases action should retrieve to perform a search.
+Specify more than 90 if you age going to search for old releases and less if you want to speed up the search.

 ## Env variable